Skip to content

 About the Iran Network

-In 2018, the European Leadership Network (ELN) launched an official project on the Joint Comprehensive Plan of Action (JCPOA).
-Our plan is to build on existing analytical and advocacy work to protect the JCPOA.
-This includes working with partners across Europe and in Washington and engaging the ELN’s senior network of political, military and diplomatic figures.
-Our focus is to ensure that Europe plays the fullest and most effective role possible by helping E3 governments and Brussels to better understand and address key challenges in sustaining what remains of the nuclear agreement and productively engage on peripheral issues.
+The Iran Network supported work between 2018-2023 to protect the JCPOA between the P5+1 and Iran, and thereby to implement UN Resolution 2231.
+This included working with partners across Europe and in Washington and engaging the ELN’s senior network of political, military and diplomatic figures.
+Our focus was to ensure that Europe plays the fullest and most effective role possible by helping E3 governments and Brussels to better understand and address key challenges in sustaining what remained of the nuclear agreement and productively engage on peripheral issues.
+Since 2023 we have moved on to a new phase of Iran work looking more broadly at the prospects for nuclear diplomacy in a changing global and regional political context.

 Group Statements